Rural Reimagined

 Award Total: $50,000

-Principal Investigator: Dr. Andrea Arce-Trigatti, Department of Curriculum and Instruction, College of Education.
+Principal Investigator: Dr. Andrea Arce-Trigatti, Department of Curriculum and Instruction, College of Education & Human Sciences.

 Co-Directors: Dr. Stephanie N. Jorgensen (Chemical Engineering), Mr. Michael Aikens (Rural Reimagined), Dr. J. Robby Sanders (Chemical Engineering), Dr. Pedro E. Arce (Chemical Engineering)